The Maven Meter: Ponte 16 Casino & Sofitel Hotel

 SOFITEL MACAU GYM

-On the bright side, the men and women’s change rooms do come equipped with sauna and steam rooms, free for all guests to use.
+As for free spa facilities, the men and women’s change rooms both come equipped with sauna and steam rooms, free for all guests to use.

 SOFITEL MACAU ENTERTAINMENT